mtorpey/quickopds/README.md

 ## Supported file formats

 Supported ebook formats are epub, azw3, pdf, html, and txt.
 Supported image formats (for book covers) are jpeg, png and gif.
-Additional formats could be added to the source code fairly easily, I've just not needed to so far.
+Additional formats could be added to the source code easily.

-Files that only differ by their filename extension will be treated as different formats of the same book (or indeed, an ebook file and an image of the front cover).
+Files that only differ by their filename extension will be treated as different formats of the same book.
+Image formats will be treated as cover images for the book.
 There's also support for the special filename styles used by Standard Ebooks: `_advanced.epub` and `.kepub.epub`.

 ## Styling